EPL GW-3 FPL Player Picks

 Ryan Sessegnon (£4.5m, Tottenham v Wolves)

 Sessegnon seems to be enjoying a new lease on life under Antonio Conte at Spurs this season.
-The young English international seems to have finally settled into the wing-back role Conte wants him to play, and he seems to be flourishing now.
-Sessegnon began the season with a goal in their opening match and was close to adding another against Chelsea.
+The young English international has finally settled into the wing-back role Conte wants him to play, and he seems to be flourishing now.
+Sessegnon began the season with a goal in his opening match and was close to adding another against Chelsea.
 Only a smart save from Mendy prevented the youngster from rewarding the 2.1% of FPL managers who backed him in his second straight start.

 ~